armaber/articles/README.md

 I am committed to the fitness of an idea being presented.
 Write an e-mail to point out gaps.
 Configuration, administrative tasks are crafted at speed, subject to clever improvements.
-Proofs and tedious confirmations are ommitted on purpose, though I am not skipping on testing.
+Proofs and tedious confirmations are omitted on purpose, though I am not skipping on testing.
 I find it less than ideal if you, the developer, encounter a showstopper, by going with the flow.